BenjaminWFox/website-2020/content/draft/tech/how-to-think-in-nextjs.md

 You're probably familiar with [fetching data](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) from APIs from the SPA architecture.
 Now you're on the API side of that transaction.

 The request, or `req` object, will have all kinds of information about the request that the client has made.
-This includes headers, cookies, referrers, browser information, and data like a `query` in `GET` requests, and a `body` for `POST`.
+This includes headers, referrers, browser information.

+In API Routes there is also [extra data added by Next](https://nextjs.org/docs/api-routes/api-middlewares) which includes objects for `cookies`, `query`, and `body` if that information is present.

 If you're doing [CRUD operations](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) pay especially close attention to the `method` the client is using, since [you'll want to respond differently to different methods](https://stackoverflow.com/q/6203231/1763258)!